FarronF/limerick-council-meetings/meetings/2021/01/25-Virtual Full Meeting of Limerick City and County Council/Minutes - Statutory Budget Meeting of Limerick City and County Council - 27th November 2021.md

 This budget is framed against a prolonged health crisis and a potential no-deal Brexit.
 The

-Draft Budget has been prepared on the principle of a “balanced budget” based on the overall--- 3
+Draft Budget has been prepared on the principle of a “balanced budget” based on the overall
+---
+3

 level of resources available to the Council and the requirement to meet statutory, contractual,